 - U.S. Capitol

 - National Museum of African Art

 - National Air & Space Museum

-Filing a claim against a federal or local government requires injury victims to follow a complex set of statutes and regulations.
+Yes, you can file a personal injury claim against the federal government.
+However, filing any claim against a government requires injury victims to follow a complex set of statutes and regulations.
 Under the Federal Tort Claims Act (FTCA), those who suffer injuries on federal property or because of federal employees may have a viable personal injury claim.
 These lawsuits often stem from injuries such as :

 - Slip-and-falls on wet floors;

 - Vehicle accidents on poorly maintained roads; and

 - Defective handrails or stairs at monuments or museums.